mozilla/application-services/docs/howtos/building-a-rust-component.md

 ### Triggers

-We tend to like triggers for encompasing application logic - for example, if updating one row means a row in a different table should be updated based on that data, we'd tend to prefer an, eg,  `AFTER UPDATE` trigger than having our code manually implement the logic.
+We tend to like triggers for encompassing application logic - for example, if updating one row means a row in a different table should be updated based on that data, we'd tend to prefer an, eg,  `AFTER UPDATE` trigger than having our code manually implement the logic.